gbif/hp-antarctic/faq.md

 > Dataset that includes biological observations of the Southern Ocean are encouraged to be added to the [OBIS network](https://www.gbif.org/network/2b7c7b4f-4d4f-40d3-94de-c28b6fa054a6).
 > There is no restriction on the type of primary biodiversity data.
->Dat must adhere to guidelines to contribute to OBIS, for more details see the [OBIS manual](https://manual.obis.org/).
+>Data must adhere to guidelines to contribute to OBIS, for more details see the [OBIS manual](https://manual.obis.org/).

 ### What is the taxonomic backbone of the taxa in this portal?